mammasmias/ARTn-Plugin/README.md

 - `dlanc`: Is a real value, by default is `1e-2 bohr`.
 Step size in the lanczos algorithm.
 Should not be (`lanc_step_size`)
 - `eigen_step_size`:  Is a real value, by default is `0.2 bohr`.
 Step size for a step with the lanczos eigenvector (note: the step size is limited by the engine).

+###### Ouput:

+- `verbose`: Value is integer, by default is `0`.
+Choose the level of verbose with the minimum verbose, print in output file at each ARTn step, `1` means print at each step: define push, push and perprelax.

 ## The output